Samantha Rayner Soaks Up The Sun In A Sexy, Strapless Bikini

 The social media sensation also sported the set’s matching bikini bottoms.
 The swimwear was of a daringly high-cut design that allowed Samantha to flaunt her sculpted legs that were perfectly bronzed.
 Its curved waistband was tied in dainty bows high up on her hips, drawing further attention to her flat tummy and trim waist.

-To accessorize her barely-there look.
+To accessorize her barely there look.
 Samantha added a pair of dangling gold earrings and a navel ring that provided just the right amount of bling.
 She styled her long, brunette tresses in a half-up, half-down style that cascaded behind her back as she tilted her head up toward the sun.
 The model was also done up with a full face of makeup that included a light pink lip, shimmering highlighter, and a thick coat of mascara.

-Unsurprisingly, Samantha’s bikini-clad new Instagram post was a huge hit with her fans.
-The snap has accrued more than 21,000 likes within 13 hours of going live, as well as dozens of comments with compliments for the mode’s latest jaw-dropping display.
+Unsurprisingly, Samantha’s bikini-clad new Instagram post was a huge hit with fans.
+The snap has accrued more than 21,000 likes as well as dozens of compliments within 13 hours of going live.

 “You are just an absolute beauty,” one person wrote.